mkang30/ImageDecomposer/README.md

 Visit http://localhost:8501.

 # Credit
-In this project I use 'detectron2' library developed by facebookai team.
+In this project I use 'detectron2' library developed by Facebook AI Research team.